taylorbf/DMP16/z-extras/OOP/README.md

 Raindrop.prototype.fall = function() {

+  this.y = this.y + 5;

   stroke("#559ADE");
   line( this.x, this.y, this.x, this.y+50);

-  this.y = this.y + 5;

 }
 ```

-That is our full class definition.
-But, you could keep building it by adding any number of addition class methods.
+That is our full Object definition.
+But, you could keep building it by adding any number of additional methods.

 ## Object Instance